Background pattern

 • Take the ibandronic acid tablet

-• immediately upon waking, and
+• immediately after waking up, and

-• Swallow the tablet whole,do not chew, crush, or dissolve it in your mouth.
+• Swallow the tablet whole, do not chew, crush or dissolve it in your mouth.

 • For the next hour (60 minutes)after taking the tablet